Julius Hagen: Quota Quickies

 In 1927, following the Slump of 1924 and the rapid drop in British film production, the British Parliament passed the Cinematograph Films Act which was designed to protect British filmmaking from foreign competition.
 It imposed a quota for distributors and exhibitors, who had to show a fixed minimum percentage of British films each year.
-It meant that cinemas now required an urgent increase in the availability of British films.
-Hagen moved to try and exploit this sudden demand and began by producing The Passing of Mr. Quin, an Agatha Christie adaptation, which he directed himself.
+It meant that cinemas now required an urgent increase in the availability of British films and began by producing The Passing of Mr. Quin, an Agatha Christie adaptation, which he directed himself.

 Hagen gradually began to gain commissions from British distributors who needed cheap films to help them comply with the quota.
-In December 1928, he secured the lease on Twickenham Studios.
+He founded the Strand Film Company in 1928 and in December that year secured the lease on Twickenham Studios.
 Working from Twickenham, Hagen soon established a stock company of actors and technicians to work on his films.
 He kept an eye to the international market, and imported overseas stars such as Margot Landa to appear in his films.
 He also arranged for co-productions including the Anglo-French At the Villa Rose.
 The sudden arrival of sound created an increased demand for double bills and it soon became established that the low-budget films would be screened as a prelude to the more expensive main features produced by major studios.
 They were commonly labelled "Quota Quickies", and can be considered equivalent to the B movie.

 Hagen employed former silent directors such as George Pearson, Henry Edwards and Maurice Elvey.
 Other directors, such as George A. Cooper and Bernard Vorhaus, made several films at Twickenham.
 Leslie S. Hiscott was one of the most prolific directors, and also played a part in production and the overall running of the studio.